 To register a car as a resident, you need to:

-- prove permanent residency or the ownership of real estate in the area (for EU citizens, certificate of temporary residence is enough)
+- prove permanent or long-term residency (nonEU) or temporary residency (EU) or the ownership of the real estate in the area

-Be aware that it’s not enough to have a lease agreement for an apartment in the centre to obtain the permit: you need to have the address specified (printed) on your permanent/temporary/long-term residence card issued by the Immigration office.
+Be aware that it’s not enough to have a lease agreement for an apartment in the centre to obtain the permit: you need to have the address specified (printed) on your permanent/temporary/long-term residence card or in your passport.

 You have an online user account where you can assign the visiting hours, or change your car (4 times a year max, for 14 days maximum at a time; without giving any reason).